Dragonslayer (1981 film): Plot

-When the lottery begins anew, Elspeth rigs the draw so that only her name can be chosen.
-Consequently, King Casiodorus returns the amulet to Galen so that he might save Elspeth.
-Galen uses the amulet to enchant a heavy spear that had been forged by Valerian's father (which he had dubbed Sicarius Dracorum, or "Dragonslayer") with the ability to pierce the dragon's armored hide.
-Valerian gathers some molted dragon scales to create a shield for Galen.
-Valerian laments now that her cross-dressing disguise is blown, she will be eligible for the lottery since she is still a virgin, and that Galen has fallen in love with Princess Elspeth.
-Galen admits he has fallen in love, but it's Valerian, not Elspeth, he's in love with.
-The couple kisses, thus realizing their romantic feelings for each other.
+When the lottery begins anew to placate it, Elspeth rigs the draw so that only her name can be chosen.
+Desperate, Casiodorus returns the amulet to Galen so that he might save Elspeth.
+Galen uses the amulet to enchant a spear (forged by Valerian's father and dubbed Sicarius Dracorum, or "Dragonslayer") with the ability to pierce Vermithrax's armored hide.
+Valerian gathers molted dragon scales to create a shield for Galen.
+Valerian laments that, her disguise now blown, she will be eligible for the lottery since she is still a virgin.
+Galen admits that he has fallen in love with her, and the two kiss.

-Attempting to rescue Elspeth, Galen fights Tyrian and kills him, emerging victorious.
-The Princess, however, is determined to make amends for all the girls whose names have been chosen in the past; she descends into the dragon's cave and to her death.
-Galen follows her and finds a brood of young dragons feasting on her corpse.
-He kills them and finds Vermithrax resting by an underground lake of fire.
-He manages to wound the dragon, but the spear is broken.
+To rescue Elspeth, Galen fights and kills Tyrian.
+Elspeth, however, wants to make amends for all the girls whose names have been chosen in the past; she descends into Vermithrax's cave and dies.
+Galen follows her and finds young dragons feasting on her corpse.
+He slays them and goes on to find Vermithrax resting within an underground lake of fire.
+He wounds Vermithrax, but the spear's shaft is broken in the battle.
 Only Valerian's shield saves him from incineration.

 After his failure to kill Vermithrax, Valerian convinces Galen to leave Swanscombe with her.
-As both prepare to depart, the amulet gives Galen a vision explaining his teacher's final wish to use Galen to deliver him to Urland.
-Ulrich had asked that his ashes be spread over "burning water", which is in the dragon's cave.
-Galen realizes that the wizard had planned his own death and cremation, realizing he was too old and frail to make the journey.
+As both prepare to depart, the amulet gives Galen a vision of the "burning water" within Vermithrax's cave.
+Galen realizes that Ulrich planned his own death and cremation, being too old and frail to make the journey himself.

-Galen returns to the cave.
-When he spreads the ashes over the fiery lake, the wizard is resurrected within the flames.
-Ulrich reveals that his time is short, and that Galen must destroy the amulet "when the time is right".
-The wizard then transports himself to a mountaintop, where he summons a storm and confronts Vermithrax.
-After a brief battle, the monster snatches the old man and flies away with him.
+Galen returns to the cave and spreads the ashes over the fiery lake.
+Ulrich is resurrected.
+He reveals that his time is short, and that Galen must destroy the amulet "when the time is right".
+Ulrich then transports himself to a mountaintop, summons a storm and confronts Vermithrax.
+After a battle, Vermithrax snatches Ulrich and flies away with him.
 Cued by Ulrich, Galen crushes the amulet with a rock.
-The wizard's body explodes and kills the dragon, whose corpse falls out of the sky.
+Ulrich's body explodes and kills Vermithrax, which falls from the sky.

-In the aftermath, villagers inspecting the wreckage credit God with the victory.
-The king arrives and drives a sword into the dragon's broken carcass to claim the glory for himself.
-As Galen and Valerian leave Urland together, he confesses that he misses both Ulrich and the amulet.
+Casiodorus arrives and drives a sword into Vermithrax's carcass to claim the glory for himself while the villagers led by Greil claim God as their hero.
+While leaving Urland with Valerian, Galen confesses that he misses both Ulrich and the amulet.
 He says, "I just wish we had a horse."
-Suddenly, a white horse appears, insinuating that the power of the amulet is now within Galen himself.
-The couple mounts the horse and rides away.
+A white horse then appears, insinuating that the amulet's power is now within Galen.
+The couple mounts the horse and ride away.